 If you are a trainer for the Statewide Supervisor Core Curricula, we invite you to participate in a Trainer Discussion Board to share ideas, training tips, questions, challenges, and the like.
 Your thoughts would be especially valued during the current phase of early implementation.

 To join the Trainer Discussion Board, please contact email@example.com.

 The following leadership organizations contributed to the development of the Supervisor Core Curricula: California Department of Social Services, County Welfare Directors Association of California, Northern California Training Academy, Bay Area Academy, Central California Training Academy, Child Welfare Development Services of the Academy for Professional Excellence, Los Angeles County Department of Children and Family Services, and California Social Work Education Center (CalSWEC) at the University of California, Berkeley.

 The Supervisor Core Curricula were authored by Diana Shreckengost and Sarah Glass of West Coast Practice Consultants.
 Consultants Mark Miller and Susan Mahoney provided additional expertise.

-Initial steps for developing the current version of the Supervisor Core (December 2019) began in 2016 with statewide partners providing recommendations and guidance via focus groups regarding core concepts to support a single, statewide curriculum.
-The information gathered through this process was summarized in a proposal presented to the County Welfare Directors Association of California (CWDA) for review.
+Initial steps for developing the current version of the Supervisor Core (December 2019) began in 2016 with focus groups comprised of statewide partners who provided recommendations and guidance about core concepts that would support a single, statewide curriculum.
+The information gathered through this process was summarized in a proposal presented for review by the County Welfare Directors Association of California (CWDA).
 The CWDA provided further recommendations and then approved the final plan.